Theis-Mathiassen/NeuralGraphs/README.md

 ## Features

+- Can run Bayesian optimization and grid search over a given search space
 - Prints out relevant information from dataset
 - Visualization of graphs from dataset
 - Trains a graph covolutional network